paulio/paulmarsh/content/apps/obs-remote.md

 ## Install OBS REMOTE for your Device(s)
 You can download OBS REMOTE from;
 * Google Play
-* Amazon App Store
+* TBA Amazon App Store
-* Windows Store
+* TBA Windows Store
+* TBA Apple Store

 # Connecting OBS REMOTE to OBS
 Once you have installed the Web Socket add-in you can connect it to OBS Remote.